A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

 In formula \ref{eq:9}, $|RT(S_i(d))|$ indicates whether sentence $S_i$ of the document $d$ contains RT-based words or not.

-\textbf{\textit{Statistical Information (SI):}} SI-based words are divided into two categories: (i) The number of numeral characters, for example, the numeral "56" has two digits: 5 and 6. (ii) Words such as \setcode{utf8} \<'برخی'> / "barkhi" / "some, \<'همه'> / "hame" / "all" and so on.
-Zhang et al. \cite{Zhang2015} found that rumors that are short and contain numbers are more likely to be true than those that are long and do not contain any quantitative details.
-This feature is calculated by formula \ref{eq:28} for the message document $d$.
+\textbf{\textit{f20-f21: Statistical Information (SI).}} SI-based words are divided into two categories: (i) The number of numeral characters, for example, the numeral "56" has two digits: 5 and 6. (ii) Quantity Adjective (Adj\_Qty), words such as \setcode{utf8} \<'برخی'> / "barkhi" / "some, \<'همه'> / "hame" / "all" and so on. \cite{Zhang2015} found that rumors that are short and contain numbers are more likely to be true than those that are long and do not contain any quantitative details.
+Thereby, we considered two categories of statistical-based features include Quantity Adjective (Adj\_Qty) and Numerical Digits (Num).
+Score of each of features $SI = \{Num, Adj\_Qty\}$ is calculated by formula \ref{eq:28}.

-In formula \ref{eq:28}, $|SI(S_i(d))|$ indicates whether sentence $S_i$ of the document $d$ contains SI-based words or not.
+In formula \ref{eq:28}, $|SI_j(S_i (d))|$ has a boolean value for each sentence $S_i$ and indicate that sentence $S_i$ of the document $d$ contains feature $j$ of the set $SI$ or not.

-\textbf{\textit{Named Entity (NE):}} Most people follow the topics that are discussed about celebrities.
+\textbf{\textit{f22: Named Entity (NE).}} Most people follow the topics that are discussed about celebrities.
 Celebrities as NEs are high-interest items for individuals.
 They spread related news about famous people based on popularity or disgust.
 Therefore, rumormongers utilize the names of famous people, scientists, philosophers, organizations, or institutions to increase the newsworthy of the rumor.
 In this study, NEs are extracted using a Hidden Markov Model (HMM)-based model \cite{Moradi2017} in three classes, the person's name, organization, and location.

 In formula \ref{eq:10}, $|NE(S_i(d))|$ indicates whether sentence $S_i$ of the document $d$ contain NE phrases or not.